BioKT/MasterMSM/docs/source/about.rst

 (MD) simulations.
 You can find information about MSMs in general in the following volume

-* `An Introduction to Markov State Models and Their Application to Long Timescale Molecular Simulation <http://dx.doi.org/10.1007/978-94-007-7606-7>`_, edited by Pande, Bowman and Noe.
+* `An Introduction to Markov State Models and Their Application to Long Timescale Molecular Simulation <http://dx.doi.org/10.1007/978-94-007-7606-7>`_, edited by Pande, Bowman and Noe (Springer, 2014).

 The MasterMSM library brings a different flavour of MSMs, based on the methods introduced by Buchete and Hummer